AhmdSalem/Mastering-Embedded-Systems/README.md

 # Mastering-Embedded-Systems

-My Data Mastering Embedded Systems Course
+> A collection of labs, drivers, experiments, and projects created during the Mastering Embedded Systems course.
+> Contains code, documentation, trial experiments, and notes for microcontroller-based systems.

+---